stephan-rayner/blog/stephan-rayner/content/posts/RewriteGitCommit.md

 Then save and close the file.

-### Step 4: Edit the commit message
+#### Step 4: Edit the commit message

-Git will now prompt you to enter a new message for the commit you marked.
+Git will now prompt you to enter a new message for the commit(s) you marked with `reword`.
 Type your updated message, save, and close the editor.

-### Step 5: Done!
+#### Step 5: You are done!

-If there are no conflicts, your rebase will complete.
-If Git hits a conflict, it’ll tell you what to do — usually:
+Assuming you have no conflicts, your rebase should be complete.
+If Git hits a conflict you will have to resolve it.

 ```bash
 git rebase --continue